EXCLUSIVE-Vodafone reaches preliminary deal to buy Spain's Ono -sources

 Investment funds Providence Equity Partners, Thomas H. Lee Partners, CCMP Capital Advisors, and Quadrangle Capital own 54 percent of Ono, according to the company's website.

-To win over Ono's shareholders and convince them to shelve the planned IPO, Vodafone would have to make an offer "substantially higher than the previous ones," said the second person, adding that it should be in line with recent cable deals in Germany and the Netherlands.
+To win over Ono's shareholders and convince them to shelve the planned IPO, Vodafone would have to make an offer "substantially higher than the previous ones," said the second person.

-Europe's leading cable operator Liberty Global in January agreed to pay 11.3 times EBITDA for Dutch rival Ziggo in the Netherlands.
-Vodafone paid 11.9 times EBITDA for Kabel Deutschland last year.

-Ono had EBITDA of 752 million euros for 2012, so applying an 11 times multiple on it would translate to a Vodafone bid of around 8.2 billion euros.

-The cable sector trades on an enterprise value to 2013 core profit (EBITDA) multiple of 9.4 times, according to Reuters data.
+For Vodafone, a purchase of Ono would be its third acquisition in fixed broadband in Europe in two years.
+The deals are aimed at improving its networks and shoring up its European businesses following the $130 billion sale of its U.S. arm in February.

+Vodafone boss Colao said recently the group could have the capacity to spend $30 billion to $40 billion on acquisitions in coming years and no deal should be too big if it makes strategic sense.
 (Reporting by Andres Gonzalez and Julien Toyer; Writing by Leila Abboud; Editing by Fiona Ortiz and Elaine Hardcastle)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan